x

 More () »

-Hearing pushed back in federal case against woman accused of leading a scheme to sell Graceland
+Woman accused of leading a scheme to sell Graceland to remain in custody

 Lisa Findley is charged with mail fraud and aggravated identity theft.
 Friday's hearing was to see if she would remain in federal custody before trial.

-MEMPHIS, Tenn. — The Missouri woman accused of trying to auction off Elvis Presley’s Graceland estate faced a federal judge Friday afternoon just eight miles from the Memphis landmark she’s charged with trying to sell.
+MEMPHIS, Tenn. — The Missouri woman accused of trying to auction off Elvis Presley’s Graceland estate will remain in custody after her detention hearing was waived Friday, Sept.
+20.

-Lisa Findley was indicted this week on charges of mail fraud and aggravated identity theft.
-During Friday’s hearing, Magistrate Judge Annie Christoff entered a not guilty plea on Findley’s behalf.
+Findley was indicted last week on charges of mail fraud and aggravated identity theft.
+During a hearing on Sept.
+13, Magistrate Judge Annie Christoff entered a not guilty plea on Findley’s behalf.

 Findley appeared in court in handcuffs wearing a jail jumpsuit and a U.S. Marshals Service jacket.
 She has been in custody since she was arrested over 300 miles away at her home in Missouri nearly a month ago.

-Friday’s hearing was expected to determine whether Findley would remain behind bars while her case is pending, but her interim public defender asked Christoff to move Findley’s detention hearing to Sept.
+The hearing on Sept.
+13 was expected to determine whether Findley would remain behind bars while her case is pending, but her interim public defender asked Christoff to move Findley’s detention hearing to Sept.
 20. Christoff granted the request.

 The federal public defender’s office in Memphis has not responded to requests for comment.